Skip navigation

 If you don’t have a UK passport (or it has expired), you can upload a copy of your UK birth or adoption certificate to your online account.

-Non-UK and non-EU nationals
+Non-UK nationals

 It’s important to apply early and send us your evidence as soon as possible.
 We’ll return your evidence as soon as we’ve checked it, so you don’t need to worry about being without your original documents for long.